ssslakter/opengl-mojo/README.md

 To run opengl in mojo, you need to have a windowing system.
 For example, you can use [SDL3 bindings](https://github.com/MojoGameDevs/sdl-mojo).
 To reference `sdl` and `opengl` packages, you have to place them into your project like submodules.

-To build all the dependencies and and start the example, run
+To build all the dependencies and start the example, run
 ```sh
 pixi run setup && pixi run example
 ```